 Check Enable automatic disk cleanup and specify the time 1~999 day(s) or 1~142 week(s) and storage limits 1~99% full to configure disk cleanup settings.
-Click on Save to confirm the settings.

 Recording List

 Enter the period in the date fields and click on Search.
 Select Video / JPEG, and then each video/image file on the microSD/SD card will be listed in the recording list.
 The maximum file size is 60 MB/per file.